Country Overview

 View more for this country:

-Slovenia is progressive in certain areas regarding protecting the equal rights of LGBTIQ people, but much progress needs to be made.
-As of 2023, same-sex couples can marry and adopt, and discrimination based on sexual orientation and gender identity is banned.
-Although legal gender recognition is possible, this process does not have a clear legal framework and can therefore be difficult to access.
-In addition, trans people continue to be pathologized.
-There are no third-gender or nonbinary options for legal gender markers.
-Public opinion is mixed but fairly supportive in many areas; a 2019 survey suggested that a majority of Slovenian people agree that there is nothing wrong with same-sex relationships and that they would feel comfortable if a colleague was LGBTIQ.
-Violence and discrimination against LGBTIQ people do occur.
-Another 2019 survey found that one-third of the LGBTIQ people surveyed felt they had experienced discrimination in the past year.
+Slovenia was the first post-Communist country to legalize same-sex marriage.
+Since 2016, it has enacted comprehensive sexual orientation and gender identity anti-discrimination laws.
+As of 2023, same-sex couples can marry and adopt.
+Although legal gender recognition is possible, the process does not have a clear legal framework and still requires a medical diagnosis, making it difficult to access and navigate.
+Public opinion is mixed but fairly supportive in many areas.
+A 2023 survey suggested that a majority of Slovenian people agree that there is nothing wrong with same-sex relationships and that they would feel comfortable if a colleague were LGBT.
+However, another survey found that one-third of LGBTIQ people surveyed in the country felt they had experienced discrimination in the previous year.
+Several violent attacks also took place during Pride parades in 2023.
+The President and Prime Minister swiftly condemned the attacks, reaffirming a commitment to respecting human rights and the freedom to express oneself.

 Global Impact